nativecode-dev/blackbeard/README.md

 # Why

-You might be asking yourself, "Do I really need another media manageent application?" and the honest answer is: you probably don't. `blackbeard` was born out of a personal need to manage my own media collection, which has become unwieldly over the years.
+You might be asking yourself, "Do I really need another media management application?" and the honest answer is: you probably don't. `blackbeard` was born out of a personal need to manage my own media collection, which has become unwieldly over the years.

 So what are some of the existing solutions out there?
 A lot of people use either [SickBeard](http://sickbeard.com) or the [Radarr](https://radarr.video)/[CouchPotato](https://couchpota.to) and [Sonarr](https://sonarr.tv)) combination.
 These are great tools and `blackbeard` is not meant to replace them.
 Rather, managing both seperately is a pain.
 There's also [Ombi](https://www.ombi.io), but I find it's still not entirely what I want.
 You see, I also need videos converted as well as a desire to crowdsource some sort of download verification system.